-A lot of people might disagree with whether learning sales and how to be a good sales person are possible.
+A lot of people might disagree with whether and how to be a good sales person are possible.
 Reason being some believe that you’re either born to be a sales person or you’re not.
 If you’re not, you can’t be a successful sales person.
 Now, let’s dig deeper into this.

 Sales Myth – You are born a sales person